Magnus Rahl

 Is it a problem to run on a .NET version that has reached end of support?

 This really depends on whether there is a not-yet-patched issue found in the unsupported version, and if that issue affects you.
-Pratcially, until such a thing happens, you don't have a problem.
+Practically, until such a thing happens, you don't have a problem.
 But the advice is definitely to stay current, if nothing else then to more easily take a patch update should you be affected by a new issue.

 Does Optimizely CMS and Commerce Connect support running in .NET 8?